DrRetro2033/Reyveld/README.md

 ## For Game Development 💻

-Easily roll back to any point in your game for testing, provide items for debugging, or intentionally corrupt a save to test edge cases—without writing debug menus!
-You could even use Arceus as a backend for saving and loading data in any engine.
+Easily rollback to any point in your game for testing, provide items for debugging, or intentionally corrupt a save to test edge cases—without writing debug menus!
+You could even use Arceus as a backend for saving and loading data!

 ## For Reverse Engineering 📋